-Last year wasn’t our best year holiday wise as we had to cancel a much need sunny holiday in October which unfortunately clashed with a big gymnastics competition for Sydney.
-That might not sound worth cancelling a holiday for, but she trains for 18 hours a week and works incredibly hard, so we couldn’t take the opportunity away from her.
-Luckily Villages Nature® Paris saved the day by offering us a weekend at the brand new holiday village just 32km from Paris.
-I knew the children would love all the activities that are on offer and it appealed to me as it really embraces sustainable tourism and employs all the latest ‘best practice methods’ to minimise its ecological footprint.
-The photos on the website looked incredible, we couldn’t wait to get there.
+Last year wasn’t our best year holiday-wise as we had to cancel a much-needed sunny holiday in October but luckily, Villages Nature® Paris saved the day by offering us a weekend at the brand new holiday village just 32km from Paris.
+I knew the children would love all the activities it offers, and it appealed to me as it really embraces sustainable tourism and employs all the latest ‘best practice methods’ to minimise its ecological footprint.
+The photos on the website looked incredible.
+We couldn’t wait to get there.

 What is Villages Nature® Paris?

 Villages Nature® Paris opened in September 2017.
 The unique park contains five immersive worlds with the aim of making guests feel at one with nature and offering a complete change of scene to help them reconnect with the things that truly matter.

 We visited in November, just after a very busy half-term.
 We were completely exhausted and in desperate need of a break with the children where we didn’t have to think about work or school.
 Villages Nature® seemed like it would be the perfect location to recharge.